 Reset Your iPad Back to Factory Settings without iTunes

 Did you know that your iPad’s Settings app includes a one-stop shop where you can reset each (or every) feature on your iPad?
 Say for example, that for whatever reason your iDevice’s AirDrop decides to act up, and you need to reset your internet connection.
 Well, that is easily done through the Setting called Reset Network Settings.

-In this post, we will break down each option and you can choose which one that will best suit your situation.
-But first, let’s find the location of your Reset feature.
+In this post, we break down each option and then you choose which one best suits your situation.

-- On the Home screen, tap “Settings” to bring up the Settings screen.
+- On the Home screen, tap “Settings” to bring up the Settings screen

 - Tap “General”